dahuatechnologies/dahuatechnologies/README.md

 ---

+**Obs: The prompt text is only for communicating with the interface, and it creates the interface itself within the scenario.**

+---

 #### Neurons-Fuzzy Logic with Entropy and Mandani Inference System for Autonomous Control and Calculation Weights Axis as Vectors and functionality Make-Decision for Dimensions as Neurons

 ---